mfkiwl/GAMPII-GOOD/README.md

   2021/04/16 new
   2021/04/20 MGEX multi-GNSS precise products option added
 - Vers.
 1.1
   2021/04/23 IGN and WHU FPT archives added
+  2021/04/30 the day before and after the current day for precise satellite orbit and clock products downloading is added
+- Vers.
+1.2

 # Install
 The source codes are written in ANSI C/C++, which are cross-platform and can be compiled on Windows, Linux/Unix and Mac OS.
 NOTE: Double-clicking the executable program does not work for data downloading.
 The correct way is to type ‘run_GAMP_GOOD  gamp_good.cfg’ on the terminal.
 # How to use it